Links on Android Authority may earn us a commission. Learn more.

 The Showtime cable TV service also has a streaming division, allowing anyone without a cable or satellite connection to access its movies and TV shows online.
-There are tons of movies on Showtime to stream, with a variety of genres.
-However, what are the best Showtime movies to stream on your phone, tablet, or smart TV?
+There are lots of movies on Showtime to stream, covering a variety of genres.
+So what are the best Showtime movies to stream on your phone, tablet, or smart TV?

-We will help you out by offering our picks for the top 10 best Showtime movies you can stream right now.
-If you want to access these movies on Showtime, you can sign up for a seven-day free trial at the link below.
+We can help you out with our picks for the top 19 best Showtime movies you can stream right now.
+If you want to access these movies on Showtime, you can sign up for a 30-day free trial at the link below.
 After the trial period ends, the service costs $10.99 a month.

 Editor’s note: We’ll be updating this list of the best Showtime movies regularly as new ones make it to the streaming service.

 Possibly the most brightly-lit horror film of all time, Midsommar is a terrific follow-up to Hereditary from director Ari Aster.

 With a knockout performance from Florence Pugh, Midsommar follows a young woman, reeling and severely depressed following a personal loss as she follows her boyfriend and his grad school friends to a remote Swedish community.
 Once there, it becomes clear that the villagers and their midsummer religious traditions may have dark implications for outsiders.